 There are many apparel choices to pick for getting ready the morning of the wedding.
 You’ll want to choose something like a robe or a these shirts which can be removed without lifting it over your head (which can ruin your hair and makeup after application).
 The last thing you want to do is mess up your perfect look right before putting on your gown.

 Our favorite?
 A robe — for the whole crew!
-These are from Modern Kimono Robes.
+Browse these bridesmaid robes on Etsy.
+They’re the best!

 22. Using a pencil eye liner.